Palau: Economy

 The population enjoys a per capita income twice that of Micronesia as a whole.
-Long-term prospects for the key tourist sector have been greatly bolstered by the expansion of air travel in the Pacific, the rising prosperity of leading East Asian countries and the willingness of foreigners to finance infrastructure development.
+Long-term prospects for the key tourist sector have been greatly bolstered by the expansion of air travel in the Pacific Rim, the rising prosperity of leading East Asian countries and the willingness of foreigners to finance infrastructure development.

-Air service has at times been spotty.
-Palau Micronesia Air, Asian Spirit and Pacific Flier provided service to the Philippines and other destinations at various times during the 2000s, but all suspended service.
-United Airlines now provides near-daily service to and from Guam, and once-weekly service to Yap.
-Also, Korean Air provides service three times per week to Incheon.

-Palau is served by an 80-bed hospital, Belau National Hospital.
-With some medical specialties, there is no such specialty care in Palau necessitating medical care in Taiwan, the Philippines, or Hawaii.
-There are no dermatologists or ophthalmologists (eye specialists) in Palau.
-VEGF drugs for diabetic eye diseases cannot be given for eye conditions so laser surgery is done by visiting American ophthalmologists.
-Belau National Hospital cannot treat certain brain hemorrhages necessitating emergency airlift to Taiwan.

-In November 2006, Pacific Saving Bank officially announced bankruptcy.
+In November 2006, Pacific Savings Bank officially announced bankruptcy.
 On 13 December 2006, the Palau Horizon reported that 641 depositors had been affected.
 Among them, 398 held less than US$5,000, with the remainder ranging from US$5,000 to US$2 million.
-On 12 December 79 affected people received compensation.
-Mr. Toribiong said, "The fund for the payout came from the balance of the Palau government's loan from Taiwan."
+On 12 December, 79 affected people received compensation.
+Toribiong said, "The fund for the payout came from the balance of the Palau government's loan from Taiwan."
 From a total of US$1 million, which originally was for assisting Palau's development, US$955,000 was left at the time of bankruptcy.
 Toribiong requested the Taiwanese government use the balance to repay its loans.
 Taiwan agreed to the request.
 The compensation would include those who held less than US$4,000 in an account.

 The income tax has three brackets with progressive rates of 9.3 percent, 15 percent, and 19.6 percent respectively.
-Corporate tax is four percent, and the Palau Goods and Services Tax (or PGST) was introduced on January 1, 2023.
+Corporate tax is four percent, and the Palau Goods and Services Tax was introduced on 1 January 2023.
 It is a broad-based tax of 10%, applied to most goods and services and other items sold or consumed in Palau.
 There are no property taxes.

 Major tourist draws in Palau include Rock Islands Southern Lagoon, a UNESCO World Heritage Site, and four tentative UNESCO sites, namely, Ouballang ra Ngebedech (Ngebedech Terraces), Imeong Conservation Area, Yapease Quarry Sites, and Tet el Bad (Stone Coffin).